| Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |

 bib<character|numeric> = 1L

-Name or index of the .bib
+Name or index of the .bib file to save references to.

 pkg<character> = "the ':pkg' package version :ver [:ref]"